Berkeley-MDes/tdf-fa23-upasanapradhan/README.md

 <img width="200" alt="accelerometer and gyrometer " src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/Connecting2Photon.gif">

-Next we are moving on to the integration fo the Health API and the fabrication for the project.
+Next we are moving on to the integration and the fabrication for the project.
 One challenge we've been working through is ensuring that the OLED Graphic Display correctly displays real-time sensor data.
 We encountered some issues where the display.
 We're actively troubleshooting and expect to have these issues resolved soon to provide accurate real-time visual feedback.

+# Report - Week 8(10/17/2024-10/24/2024) #